UPES B.Tech Admissions 2026

-JEE Advanced Eligibility Criteria 2026- IIT Roorkee will publish the JEE Advanced 2026 eligibility criteria on the website, jeeadv.ac.in.
-Candidates will be able to check the eligibility for JEE Advanced 2026 on this page once it is released.
-Candidates must check the eligibility criteria before filling out the JEE Advanced application form.
-The eligibility criteria will include performance in JEE Mains, age limit, number of attempts, earlier admission at IITs and more.
+JEE Advanced Eligibility Criteria 2026- IIT Roorkee will publish the JEE Advanced 2026 eligibility criteria on the official website, jeeadv.ac.in.
+The eligibility criteria for JEE Advanced 2026 will be updated on this page as well.
+Candidates must ensure they meet the eligibility conditions before filling out the JEE Advanced application form.
+The eligibility criteria include academic requirements, performance in JEE Mains, age limit, number of attempts, earlier admission at IITs and more.
 Only eligible candidates can appear for the IIT JEE Advanced exam.
-The authority will announce the JEE Advanced 2026 exam online.
+The authority will announce the date for the JEE Advanced 2026 exam online.

 Also Read: JEE Advanced Mock Test | JEE Advanced Syllabus | JEE Advanced Preparation Tips

-Candidates can check the IIT JEE Advanced exam eligibility criteria 2026 pdf on this page.
+Candidates will be able to check the IIT JEE Advanced exam eligibility criteria 2026 on this page when released.
 The eligibility criteria outline the requirements candidates must meet to apply for the entrance exam.
-For both General and OBC candidates, a 12th percentage of 75% is necessary for JEE Advanced.
+Based on last year's data, for both General and OBC candidates, a 12th percentage of 75% is necessary for JEE Advanced.
 However, for SC/ST applicants, the required percentile is 65%.
 Additionally, applicants must attain a qualifying examination score in the top 20% of their category.
-JEE Advance eligibility consists of age, number of attempts, qualifying exam marks, JEE Advanced qualifying percentile, minimum marks in JEE Main exam, and more.
-Below are the detailed eligibility criteria for JEE Advanced.
+JEE Advanced eligibility consists of age, number of attempts, qualifying exam marks, JEE Advanced qualifying percentile, minimum marks in JEE Main exam, and more.
+Below are the detailed eligibility criteria for JEE Advanced as per last year's brochure.

 Candidates have to pass in JEE Main (Paper 1).
 It is also necessary for them to be among the top 2,50,000 candidates.
 The percentage reservation for the following categories is given below: